 On virtually every campus there are Christian organizations.
-Usually the main line denominations, as well as non-denominational organizations like Campus Crusade, have ministries on the edge of the campus.
+Usually the main line denominations, as well as non-denominations like Campus Crusade, have ministries on the edge of the campus.
 As you visit colleges during your junior and senior year of high school make sure you stop by those ministries or go to one of their meetings.
 These ministries will have Bible studies, missions' trips and social opportunities, all of which can have a large impact on your spiritual life in college.
+Some of these (but not all) are listed below.
+Please contact these ministries to find out more about them.

-An excellent website to find out how to live the Christian life on campus is: LiveAbove.com
+An excellent website to find out how to live the Christian life on campus is: www.liveabove.com